 Another feature found in the new Xiaomi is that it allows you to clean a specific part of your home without having to physically block it or use a virtual wall (something that iRobot uses).

 It is a massive improvement in my opinion because it gives you more control and options.

 The more options you have, the better it is.

 One improvement I like is the “zone cleaning” feature where you can ask the robot to clean a specific part of your home.
 There’s no need to put any physical barrier or any magnetic strips of tape.

 All you need to do is draw the area on the app then the robot does the rest.
 It’ll go around the area twice then go back to the charging station.

 Update (April 3, 2019): iRobot has a better version of this with the Roomba I7.
 Instead of having to manually draw the area you want the robot to clean, it has this feature they call persistent maps that save the maps that it draws in its previous cleaning cycles.
 Once it has the data in place, you can assign names to each room and tell the robot to clean that area through the app or Alexa.

 Another significant improvement would be the washable HEPA filter.
 No longer will you have to replace it as soon as it gets soiled, just run it over water, let it dry then you’re ready to go.

 But here’s the catch, you can only wash it once a week.

-Unfortunately you’d still have to replace the filter but not as often as the old Xiaomi.
-This will reduce costs because you’ll buy filters much later.
+Unfortunately, you’d still have to replace the filter but not as often as the old Xiaomi.
+It will reduce costs because you’ll buy filters much later.